PrairieLearn/PrairieLearn/doc/dev-guide.md

 SELECT * FROM questions WHERE id IN (SELECT unnest($id_list::INTEGER[]));
 ```

 * To pass a lot of data to SQL a useful pattern is to send a JSON object array and unpack it in SQL to the equivalent of a table.
 This is the pattern used by the "sync" code, such as [sprocs/sync_news_items.sql](https://github.com/PrairieLearn/PrairieLearn/blob/master/sprocs/sync_news_items.sql).
-For example, given the JavaScript:
+For example:

 ```javascript
 let data = [
     {a: 5, b: "foo"},